 Cummins (CMI) is a great example of the first way.
 CMI generates about 40% of its revenue outside the United States.
 They are truly a global company.

-The Dodge & Cox International Stock fund (DODFX) illustrates the second way.
+The Dodge & Cox International Stock Fund (DODFX) illustrates the second way.
 This fund holds a diverse basket of international company stocks.
-It’s objective is long term growth of principle and income.
+It’s objective is long term growth of principal and income.
 This fund has more of a total return focus versus an income focus.
 Most noteworthy, it does pay an annual dividend at the end of the year.
 I would not own the fund if it did not pay a meaningful dividend.

 WHY THESE METHODS TO GET INTERNATIONAL DIVERSIFICATION?